dachiefjustice/railsgoat-cicd-lab/docs/lab-walkthrough.md

 #### Hold-Open Job Explainer
 Let's walk through this job in detail.

-First, the job's purpose: run RailsGoat and ZAP containers together until you stop them.
-This lets you browse RailsGoat and scan it from ZAP.
+First, the job's purpose: run RailsGoat and ZAP containers together until you stop them by cancelling the job.
+This lets you browse RailsGoat and manually scan it from ZAP.

 Next, the job's pipeline definition: [`sec-tests/hold-open/Jenkinsfile`](../sec-tests/hold-open/Jenkinsfile).
 The most important section of this `Jenkinsfile`:
 ```groovy